glasgowm148/Phenotype/README.md

 ### Promethease HTML report

-The app can import a Promethease-style HTML report from the browser.
-This is useful if you want to seed the cache with your existing findings and keep their metadata locally.
+Import a Promethease-style HTML report from the browser to seed the cache with existing findings.

 ### ClinVar and VEP

-The browser also supports:
+The browser supports:

 - `Import ClinVar DB`
 - `Scan x;y ClinVar matches`